gskril/gregskril.com/src/blog/nft-uses.md

 If you want to dip your toes into the world of NFTs, I suggest reading [How to Get Started with NFTs and Web3](/blog/get-started-with-nfts/).

 Have any questions or want to jam on ideas?
 Feel free to [send me message on Twitter](https://twitter.com/gregskril).
-I'll try to get back to you quickly :)